mariatmvendas/mlops_project/reports/README.md

 ![alt text](image.png)

 A code coverage of 100% or close is a good indicator but it does not gives us the certainty that the code is free of errors.
 Code coverage simply counts which lines of code are executed during testing, not if they are working correctly or are capable of handling all situations.
-Errors like integration problems or environment-specific behavior might still arise if they were not fully considered during testing.
+Errors like integration problems or specific environment behavior might still arise if they were not fully considered during testing.
 High coverage is valuable, but it doesn’t account for logic errors and performance issues.
-To ensure reliability, good test quality, real-world testing ans thorough reviews are necessary alongside high coverage.
+To ensure reliability, good test quality, real-world testing and thorough reviews are necessary alongside high coverage.

 ### Question 9